kdaily/aws-cli/proposals/pr-contrib-guide.md

 The current contribution process is applied unevenly and inconsistently.
 The lack of commitment to the process has led to an accumulation of community feature requests and bug fixes.
-In turn, the AWS CLI community is dissatisfied and frustrated because their voices, votes and efforts do not have an impact.
+In turn, the AWS CLI community is dissatisfied and frustrated because their voices, votes, and efforts do not have an impact.
 Here, we describe some examples of deficiencies in the current process.

 #### Community contributions are not frequently reviewed.